/

 BT separates itself from budget providers by layering in extras.
 These are the add-ons and bundled features that matter most in 2026:

-• EE TV bundles: BT broadband can be paired with EE TV packages that include combinations of Netflix, NOW and TNT Sports on HBO Max, with packages usually bundled into a BT broadband bill.
+• EE TV bundles: BT broadband can be paired with EE TV packages that include combinations of Netflix, NOW and TNT Sports on HBO Max, with TV and broadband usually managed through one BT bill.

 • Hybrid Connect: On Halo 3+, this is the standout feature.
 If the fixed line drops, your connection can switch to EE's mobile network automatically.